 Welcome to Rivera Middle School's School Accountability Report Card.
 I am very proud to have been given the honor of being Rivera Middle School's principal.
 I am dedicated to making this school a place that is good for kids.
-Because of everyone's hard work, we have been recognized as a California Distinguished School.
+Because of everyone's hard work, we have been recognized as a Schools to Watch School.
 We are very proud of our students' accomplishments and look forward to many more.
-Rivera Middle School consists of 580 students enrolled, 97.4% are Hispanic or Latino with approximately 13.67% being English Language Learners and 84.78% Socioeconomically disadvantaged.
+Rivera Middle School consists of 544 students enrolled, 96.88 % are Hispanic or Latino with approximately 14.52% being English Language Learners, 84.74% Socioeconomically disadvantaged and 11.76% special education students.

 At RMS, we are solution oriented.
 We believe everyone is part of making this school a good place for kids.
 We are collaborative and have an open door policy.
 Everyone can come in to address concerns and suggest solutions to make our school a place where children come first.
 With the assistance of parents, teachers, staff, and students, we provide a safe learning environment that promotes success in all curricular and extracurricular programs.
-RMS has well established academic pathways: Project Lead The Way 7th / 8th grade (Science / Engineering), AVID 7th / 8th grade, Accelerated Mathematics 7th / 8th grade, and Dual Language Immersion (available to all students who apply).
+RMS has well established academic pathways: AVID 7th / 8th grade, Accelerated Mathematics 7th / 8th grade, and Dual Language Immersion (available to all students who apply).
 We also have special programs geared around science and engineering: Robotics (VEX Competitions) and Femineers (sponsored by Cal Poly Pomona) and Paxson and Peterson Career Lab.